Geometric Fluctuation of Conformal Hilbert Spaces and Multiple Graviton Modes in Fractional Quantum Hall Effect: Results

-For the Jain state at $\nu = 2/9$, any $\hat V^{\text{2bdy}}_1$ dominated interaction (e.g. $\hat V_{\text{LLL}}$) will give two GMs, as can be analytically proven.
+For the Jain state at $\nu = 2/9$, any $\hat V^{\text{2bdy}}_1$ dominated interaction (e.g., $\hat V_{\text{LLL}}$) will give two GMs, as can be analytically proven.
 From numerical studies with eight electrons, the spectral weight of the GM outside $\mathcal H_1^{\text{2bdy}}$ is small as compared to other Jain states.
 It is also another example where a single GM (here within $\mathcal H_1^{\text{2bdy}}$) can be split into two GMs, this time with the introduction of the three-body interactions.
 We can analytically show that within $\mathcal H_1^{\text{2bdy}}$, there is non-zero graviton spectral weight both within and outside of $\mathcal H_9^{\text{3bdy}}$.
-Thus an introduction of $\hat V_9^{\text{3bdy}}$ to the microscopic Hamiltonian can lead to the splitting of the two GMs in total to three GMs, as shown in Fig.\ref{spec_func_298e}.
-It is worth noting that the GM within $\mathcal H_9^{\text{3bdy}}$ dominates, and both the second and the third GM have the spectral weights that are more than one order of magnitude smaller.
-This could be a finite size effect, since we can analytically show that the spectral weights of all three GMs are non-zero for any finite systems.
-It is still possible, however, that in the thermodynamic limit the weights of the second and/or third GM vanish.
-We are unable to numerically access system sizes with more than eight electrons, and will leave more detailed discussions to future works.
+Thus an introduction of $\hat V_9^{\text{3bdy}}$ to the microscopic Hamiltonian can lead to the splitting of the two GMs in total to three GMs, as shown in Fig.~\ref{spec_func_298e}.
+It is worth noting that the GM within $\mathcal H_9^{\text{3bdy}}$ dominates, and both the second and the third GM have spectral weights that are more than one order of magnitude smaller.
+This could be a finite-size effect since we can analytically show that the spectral weights of all three GMs are non-zero for any finite systems.
+It is still possible, however, that in the thermodynamic limit, the weights of the second and even the third GM vanish.
+We cannot numerically access system sizes with more than eight electrons and will leave more detailed discussions to future works.
+Moreover, in experiments, there can be two separated peaks with respect to the Coulomb interaction with a properly tuned $\hat V^{\text{2bdy}}_1$ as shown in Fig.~\ref{spec_func_298e}c, where we used Gaussian smoothing to model the signal broadening due to noises in the experimental measurement.